dtbaker/react-wordpress-plugin/README.md

 ## Super simple react WordPress plugin

+Everything to get a basic React app displaying within any WordPress page using a shortcode.
+Screenshot below.

 ### Getting started:

 1. Install WordPress locally (I suggest using `valet` to easily create a local  `wordpress-plugin.test` domain)